Get Tech Tips

 Subscribe to free tech tips.

-Airflow, Airflow, Airflow…. when we setup and commission comfort cooling and heating systems we need to pay more attention to airflow before we worry about the fancy controls or the refrigerant circuit.
+When we set up and commission comfort cooling and heating systems, we need to pay more attention to airflow before worrying about the fancy controls or the refrigerant circuit.

-So as a thought exercise let's consider a typical 2-ton, straight cool, TXV, residential system and think through what happens when we alter airflow and what impacts that has on the system.
+So, as a thought exercise, let's consider a typical 2-ton, straight cool, TXV residential system and think through what happens when we alter airflow and how that impacts the system.

-Rather than talk in terms of advanced psychrometric math we will keep the math to a minimum and focus on “If this than that” relationships between airflow and system function
+Rather than talk in terms of advanced psychrometric math, we will keep the math to a minimum and focus on “if this, then that” relationships between airflow and system function.

 Mass vs. Volume

-First let's establish that it is the molecules or “stuff” that makes up air that contains and can move heat energy.
-While we often talk in terms of CFM (Cubic Feet Per Minute) that is a measurement of volume rather than mass.
-The air conditioner cares about the mass flow of air over the coil not the volume flow which is why more airflow in CFM is required in high altitudes where air density is lower.
+First, let's establish that it is the molecules or “stuff” that makes up air that contains and can move heat energy.
+While we often talk in terms of CFM (cubic feet per minute), that is a measurement of volume rather than mass.
+The air conditioner cares about the mass flow of air over the coil, not the volume flow, which is why more airflow in CFM is required in high altitudes where the air density is lower.

 In other words…

-So when we speak in terms of CFM/ton (Cubic feet of air per ton of cooling) that is referring to typical air at sea level and needs to be adjusted as air density changes.
+So, when we speak in terms of CFM/ton (cubic feet of air per ton of cooling), that refers to typical air at sea level and needs to be adjusted as air density changes.

-The 400 CFM/ton design has been used for years and it is an adequate baseline airflow for many types of equipment and in many moderate climate zones.
-There are several issues with the 400 CFM/ton rule where it needs to be adjusted.
+The 400 CFM/ton design has been used for years.
+It is an adequate baseline airflow for many types of equipment and in many moderate climate zones.
+However, there are several issues with the 400 CFM/ton rule.
+Here are a few examples of where it needs to be adjusted:

-- Higher altitudes where air is less dense and therefore more air is required to maintain the same mass flow rate over the coil
+- Higher altitudes where the air is less dense, and therefore, more air is required to maintain the same mass flow rate over the coil.

 How The Evaporator “Absorbs” Heat

-The heat is transferred from the air though the walls of the copper tubing and into the refrigerant via conduction while the heat is transferred through the air and refrigerant itself via convection because they are both dynamic (moving) fluids.
+The heat is transferred from the air through the walls of the copper tubing and into the refrigerant via conduction.
+In contrast, the heat is transferred through the air and refrigerant via convection because they are both dynamic (moving) fluids.

 The air temperature is decreased because heat is removed from it into the refrigerant.
-The refrigerant in the evaporator coil is at saturation (boiling) so the coil temperature doesn't change directly as heat is added to the refrigerant but it does begin to increase indirectly because as the total heat energy in the evaporator increases so does the coil pressure and vice versa.
-This is similar to the pressure cooker effect where as the water boils in the pressure cooker the pressure increases and so does the boiling temperature of the water.
+The refrigerant in the evaporator coil is at saturation (boiling); the coil temperature doesn't directly change as heat is added to the refrigerant, but it begins to increase indirectly.
+As the total heat energy in the evaporator increases, so does the coil pressure and vice versa.
+This is similar to the pressure cooker effect: as the water boils in the pressure cooker, the pressure increases, and so does the boiling temperature of the water.

-When the temperature of the coil is below the dew-point of the air moving over it there is also a transfer of latent energy from the air as some of the water vapor in the air condenses to liquid water (condensate) on the evaporator coil.
-This latent heat transfer does not result in colder air but rather lower moisture content in the air, this heat does impact the evaporator in the same way as sensible heat as it is added to total heat picked up in the evaporator.
+When the coil's temperature is below the dewpoint of the air moving over it, there is also a transfer of latent energy from the air as some of the water vapor in the air condenses to liquid water (condensate) on the evaporator coil.
+This latent heat transfer does not result in colder air but rather a lower moisture content in the air.
+This heat impacts the evaporator in the same way as sensible heat as it is added to the total heat picked up in the evaporator.

 Evaporator Coil TD

-We use the term “coil TD” a bit differently in different parts of the industry but in air conditioning it is the difference between the air temperature of the return air entering the evaporator coil and the saturated suction temperature often called the “coil temperature”.
-In typical 400 CFM/ton applications this difference will be around 35° with a higher number meaning a colder coil and a lower number meaning a warmer coil.
-There are several things that can impact coil TD including refrigerant mass flow rate (how much refrigerant the compressor is moving), metering device performance, return air dew point (moisture content) and most commonly…. airflow.
+We use the term “coil TD” a bit differently in different parts of the industry.
+In air conditioning, it refers to the difference between the air temperature of the return air entering the evaporator coil and the saturated suction temperature, often called the “coil temperature.”
+In typical 400 CFM/ton applications, this difference will be around 35°, with a higher number meaning a colder coil and a lower number meaning a warmer coil.
+Several things can impact coil TD, including refrigerant mass flow rate (how much refrigerant the compressor is moving), metering device performance, return air dew point (moisture content), and, most commonly, airflow.

 What Happens When Airflow is Decreased?

-- Mass airflow will decrease, meaning there are fewer molecules moving across the coil
+- Mass airflow will decrease, meaning fewer molecules are moving across the coil.

-- Bypass factor decreases, this means more of the air molecules will be touching the metal as a ratio
+- The bypass factor decreases; more air molecules will be touching the metal as a ratio.

-- Coil drops further below dewpoint, causing more moisture to be removed from the air increasing dehumidification
+- Coil drops further below the dewpoint, causing more moisture to be removed from the air, increasing dehumidification.

-- Suction pressure decreases because less heat energy being picked up means less pressure and as the superheat falls the TXV also futher throttles the flow of refrigerant through the coil
+- Suction pressure decreases because less heat energy being picked up means less pressure, and as the superheat falls, the TXV also further throttles the flow of refrigerant through the coil.

-- Compression ratio increases as the suction pressure drops meaning the compressor moves less refrigerant as the refrigerant density entering the compressor falls
+- The compression ratio increases as the suction pressure drops, meaning the compressor moves less refrigerant as the refrigerant density entering the compressor falls.

-- Coil TD increases as indicated by the colder coil in relationship to the return air
+- Coil TD increases as indicated by the colder coil in relation to the return air.

-The lesson is, sometimes you need more airflow and sometimes you need less but no matter what, changing airflow changes a lot about how the system operates and should be done carefully and thoughtfully.
+The lesson is that you sometimes need more airflow, and sometimes you need less, but no matter what, changing airflow changes a lot about how the system operates and should be done carefully and thoughtfully.